 Hisa Franko today is a member of Jeunes restaurateurs d'Europe (JRE), Chaine des Rotisseurs.
 Ana is often invited to work/cook/demonstrate abroad, especially France (Les Rencontres Internationales de la Gastronomie, Les Etoiles de Mougins, Paris des chefs), Italy (Identita golose, Squisito!), Il gusto in Scena, Slovenia con Amore; Switzerland and the U.S.

-Ana has a cooking show on Slovenian TV, and is involved in educational program for Slovenian future cooks, as well as a program in San Patrignano, Italy where she works in the kitchen with recovering drug addicts.
+Ana has a cooking show on Slovenian TV, and is involved in an educational program for Slovenian future cooks, as well as a program in San Patrignano, Italy where she works in the kitchen with recovering drug addicts.
 In 2010 she was selected as a manager of the year in Slovenian tourism.
-In 2012, Ana was the first woman invited to join a very tiny group of chefs in “Cook it Raw,” an environmental project which involves some of the best chefs of the world, including Rdezepi, Barbot, Inaki Aizapitare, Alex Atala, Daniel Petterson.
+In 2012, Ana was the first woman invited to join a very tiny group of chefs in "Cook it Raw," an environmental project which involves some of the best chefs of the world, including Rdezepi, Barbot, Inaki Aizapitare, Alex Atala, Daniel Petterson.

 Ana considers herself an ambassador, with her cuisine a way for visitors to understand the territory, people, and the culture of the Soca Valley.
 Let Ana introduce you to her love of working with local ingredients such as lambs from the neighboring mountains, beef from the nearby meadow, wild herbs and flowers, as well as to share her views on topics such as risk-taking, creativity and the role of doubt, the influences of travel and benefits of “unplugging”.